julielinx/julielinx.github.io/_posts/2021-03-10-05b_analysis_metrics.md

 ---
 title: "Entry G5.5: Analysis Metrics"
 categories:
   - Blog
 tags:
   - graph
   - neo4j
-- create database
 ---

 I am 100% adding this entry retroactively.
 And yes, I dated it wrong so it would show up in the right order in the Post list.
 That's the nice thing about digital diaries: you can insert things in after the fact.
 It wasn't until I was working on entries G12 and G13 that I realized I hadn't posted all the analysis metrics I plan to address.